janit/symfony-hybrid-flex-port/README.md

 The vanilla JavaScript app is written in <a href="http://typescriptlang.org">TypeScript</a>, which adds type information and some other syntax on top of the JavaScript language.

-The build of the TypeSCript app is now done using <a href="http://symfony.com/doc/current/frontend.html#webpack-encore">Symfony Encore</a>.
+The build of the TypeScript app is now done using <a href="http://symfony.com/doc/current/frontend.html#webpack-encore">Symfony Encore</a>.
 You can use the dev mode with watch for automatic builds when developing:

 ```
 ./node_modules/.bin/encore dev --watch